Posted by Louise Grimmer and Martin Grimmer at July 19 2018, 12:49pm

 Another consideration is the rise in digital gift cards and e-vouchers.
 Although many young children are digitally literate, the digital format may present additional challenges for young consumers.

 Because digital cards are sent electronically to the recipient, or in the case of a young child to their parents, in this situation children do not receive any sort of tangible gift.
 What impact does this have on nurturing gratitude and appreciation in young children?

+These implications become increasingly important to consider in the frantic lead up to Christmas.
 Researchers in the UK looked at the content of children’s letters to Santa and found a link between the amount and type of advertising they were exposed to, as well as their age.
 Children exposed to more advertising were more likely to include requests for branded items than children who watched less advertising.

 Will we see more letters to Santa asking for gift cards?
 Probably.
 These cards continue to grow in popularity as gifts for young people, particularly at Christmas.

 An Australian Youth Forum survey found some younger Australians are using gift cards in lieu of credit cards.
 The number of children given access to their parents’ credit cards is also growing.
 Children as young as eight and nine are being authorised to use credit cards.
 These young consumers might often not know the difference between a credit card and gift card.

 Children do not have the cognitive skills to evaluate the marketing messages for toys and other products with the same scepticism as adults.
 Nor do they have the maturity to make many of the decisions required for spending the “credit” from gift cards.
 This makes them a particularly vulnerable group.

 Make dreams come true: A parent’s guide to realising their ambition

 We want more than just ‘surviving’.
 We want ‘thriving’.